raspberrypilearning/build-an-octapi/en/step_8.md

 - Once the server is shut down, remove its micro SD card.

 - Using an SD card duplicator or a computer which is able to read SD cards, create seven more identical copies of this SD card and insert them into the other servers so that you have a total of eight.

+**NOTE:** It is also possible (but time consuming) to create your eight SD cards by following the server setup instructions eight times.
+If you choose to use this method instead of duplicating the SD card image, you must run the `ssh-copy-id` command on the client once per server to copy the key across to each server separately.
+DO NOT REGENERATE THE KEY.